rafgraph/react-interactive/README.md

 - Active state uses both an `activeStyle` prop and an `[input]ActiveStyle` prop.
 - Focus state uses both a `focusStyle` prop and a `focusFrom[input]Style` prop.
 - For a full list see [interactive `style` props](#interactive-state-inline-style-props-style-object).
+- See [this CodeSandbox](https://codesandbox.io/s/react-interactive-inline-style-example-6s8mn) for a live example using inline styles.

 ```js
 import { Interactive } from 'react-interactive';